Mathieu-Desrochers/Schemings/documentation/macros/define-table.md

 select-procedures
 -----------------
-Each select procedure expands to a procedure such as below,
+Each select-procedure expands to a procedure such as below,
 which returns a list containing the matching rows.

     (define (employees-table-select-by-name